 LA Larsen Group

 We are interested in understanding the fundamental aspects of human embryonic development and birth defects.
-Our main research focus is genetic and functional aspects of human cardiac development and congenital heart disease.
-However, many developmental genes and molecular mechanisms are not functionally restricted to a single organ, thus we are also interested in investigating genetic and molecular mechanisms involved in other areas of human embryonic development, including development of the brain.
+We have special focus on the genetic and functional aspects of human cardiac development and congenital heart disease, but we are also interested in investigating genetic and molecular mechanisms involved in other areas of human embryonic development, including development of the brain.

 Heart development is a complex process, which involves establishment of a primitive heart tube, looping of the heart tube, followed by chamber formation, chamber septation and development of the cardiac valves and outflow tract (figure 1).

 Development of the heart is coordinated by a significant number of cellular signaling networks like the Hedgehog, WNT, TGF-beta signaling pathways.
 Furthermore, many known human CHD disease genes are involved in different aspects of cellular signaling (figure 2).
 Thus, we are also interested in exploring the mechanisms and organelles which regulate signaling transduction during heart development and cardiomyogenesis, for example the primary cilium.